engenb/pubnub.async/README.md

 ```

 ## Testability
 I'm a fan of [Moq](https://github.com/moq/moq), and I hope you are too.
-This is still a work in progress, but the groundword for a basic testing framework is in place.
+This is still a work in progress, but the groundwork for a basic testing framework is in place.
 The end result should look something like this:
 ```csharp
 using(var pubNubTest = new PubNubTest())
 {